Quantum Utility in Simulating the Real-time Dynamics of the Fermi-Hubbard Model using Superconducting Quantum Computers: Result and Discussion

 \subsection{$L=10$ sites (20 qubits)}

 In Fig.~\ref{fig:Neel-observable-10}, we can see that the expectation values of the N\'eel observable computed with respect to the time-evolved state $|\psi(\tau)\rangle$ from the initial N\'eel state $|\psi_{\text{N\'eel}}\rangle$ using \texttt{ibm$\_$kingston} agree well with the exact method and the noiseless Qiskit simulation for the Fermi-Hubbard model with $L=10$ sites.
 Here, we implement both the first-order Trotterization and optimized second-order Trotterization for the time evolution and the quantum error mitigation (QEM) methods detailed in App.~\ref {app:error_mitigations} to mitigate the error due to the noisy quantum computer.
 In addition, we report the averaged value of the expectation value of the N\'eel observable after five runs at each value of total Trotter steps, as can be seen from Table~\ref{tab:neel-observable}.
+Besides, repeating the experiment, particularly by implementing the Trotterization circuits alongside quantum error mitigation techniques, to accurately determine the expectation value for different total numbers of Trotter steps, demonstrates the correctness and reliability of our approach, as indicated by the low standard deviation observed in both the first-order and optimized second-order Trotterization circuits in Table~\ref{tab:neel-observable}.
+Additionally, the results from the second-order Trotterization demonstrate greater accuracy than those from the first-order Trotterization, as shown in Fig.~\ref{fig:Neel-observable-10}.